sourcecred/docs/docs/guides/distributing-grain.md

 A concept guide on Boosting will be coming soon.

-# 🔑Other key properties of Grain include:
+# 🔑Other key properties of Grain

 ### Grain is transferrable and tradeable.
 Holders of Grain can freely send it to others, or exchange it.
 Within a project, Grain is fungible.
-If Grain has been put on a blockchain (e.g. as an ERC20 token), then it can be swapped or traded via protocols like Uniswap or 0x, just like any other ERC20.
+If Grain has been put on a blockchain (e.g. as an ERC20 token), then it can be swapped or traded via protocols like Uniswap or 0x, just like any other ERC20. **MAKE MORE CLEAR**

 ### Grain is opt-in
 Since Grain can have financial value, receiving Grain might create legal/tax complications for contributors.
 As such, Grain is opt-in; only contributors that have explicitly opted in will be eligible to receive any Grain.
 (This is in contrast to Cred, which is not an asset, and which all contributors receive automatically.)

-### Bex's Questions & Comments:
-- Where does the moeny come from?
-A community pool?
-- The How do I get Grain section could be more direct, I'll need a clearer idea of some ideas to do so
-- What are the benefits of sponsoring?
-Why would you sponsor if your community has chosen to make their Grain a fixed price?
-- What does the transferrable and tradeable part mean?
-I'd love to explain it more clearly.
-- I'd like to change the money bag emoji to a token - where is the Grain token emoji located DL?
-- Can we agree that throughout all our documents, the following terms and their gerunds will be capitalized?: Boost, Mint, Cred, Grain, Evaporation